cloudsimplus/cloudsimplus/README.md

 ![Download and running CloudSim++ Example using NetBeans](https://github.com/manoelcampos/cloudsim-plus/raw/master/cloudsim-plus-netbeans.gif)

-You can check a high quality version of this gif [here](https://github.com/manoelcampos/cloudsim-plus/raw/master/cloudsim-plus-netbeans-hq.gif).
 But if you are such a "terminal person", the sub-section below shows the instructions.

 ## By means of command line (if you don't like or don't want to use an IDE)